canonical/sphinx-docs-starter-pack/docs/content/automatic_checks_inclusivelanguage.rst

 .. note::

-   `.custom-wordlist` is case sensitive if a capitalized word is used.
+   `.custom-wordlist` is case sensitive if a capitalised word is used.
 For instance:

    - Adding `kustom` will cause all instances of `Kustom` and `kustom` to be ignored.
    - Adding `Kustom` will cause only instances of `Kustom` to be ignored.